sargonas/InnkeeperSlackbot/README.md

 # slackHSBot
-A webserver that supplies data to outgoing webhooks for a hearthstone-themed slack bots.
+A webserver that supplies data to a Slack outgoing webhook for a hearthstone-themed slack bots.
-Currently used for finding cards in hearthstone and linking their image into chat.
+Currently used for finding cards in hearthstone and linking their image or text into chat.
+I've forked https://github.com/skeltont/slackHSBot and made a fair bit of improvements and modifications for my own slack server.
+(If you make use of my own bot, please make sure to give him due credit for the initial heavy lifting!)

 ## Install & Run
 - git clone repo